lafetamarcelo/CoRoTContributions/docs/index.rst

 .. admonition:: Drive files access

-   If the user does not want to go trough the process presented above and just want to download the data, already in the format presented above, it is possible to get it from my personal google drive, or in the direct download link:
+   If the user does not want to go through the process presented above and just want to download the data, already in the format presented above, it is possible to get it from my google drive, or in the direct download link:

    .. hlist::
       :columns: 2